 *** Campers NOT using our bus transportation service must be dropped off at camp between 2:00PM & 4:00PM on the first day of the session (Sunday) and must be picked up by 12:00 NOON on Friday, the last day of the session.

 Camp Herrlich accepts enrollment applications on a first come, first served basis.
 For your convenience, camp tuition may be paid with cash, check or major credit card.
-Click here to download 2013 Brochure and Registration Forms.
+Click HERE to download our Brochure and HERE for all of the other forms you will need.

 Upon receipt of camper registration a Confirmation Package will be sent to you with other pertinent information and required forms.
 All forms must be completed prior to admission to camp.